oscarskjal/Flask_CV/README.md

 The Frontend app in question: https://github.com/oscarskjal/cv_arcada

-To run this backend, simply do as follows:
+To run this backend, simply do the following:

 1. Clone the repository using git clone <Url to this repo>